Gonzales Unified S.D. will be accepting and processing interdistrict transfer requests for the subsequent school year as of January 1 of each year.

 o If applicable, the process and timelines by which a denial of a request may be appealed within the school district before the school district renders a final decision is 30 days.

-o That failure of the parent to meet any timelines established by the school district shall be deemed an abandonment of the request.
+o Failure of the parent to meet any timelines established by the school district shall be deemed an abandonment of the request.

 o Applicable timelines for processing a request, including statements that the school district shall do both of the following: